 Before bed, wet your top sheet or a large towel with cool water, and wring it until it’s not dripping wet.
 Use that as your blanket to stay cool while you sleep.
 To keep from soaking your bed, you can place a dry towel between you and the mattress.

 During the day, I’ve seen friends use this trick with wet T-shirts.
-It’s not an out-in-public kind of style, but the damp shirt will keep you cool at home in front of fan!
+It’s not an out-in-public kind of style, but the damp shirt will keep you cool at home in front of the fan!

 6. Make Your Own Air Conditioner for Free